Hundred Years' War: End of homage

 At the end of April 1337, Philip of France was invited to meet the delegation from England but refused.
-The arrière-ban, literally a call to arms, was proclaimed throughout France starting on 30 April 1337.
+The arrière-ban, a call to arms, was proclaimed throughout France starting on 30 April 1337.
 Then, in May 1337, Philip met with his Great Council in Paris.
-It was agreed that the Duchy of Aquitaine, effectively Gascony, should be taken back into the king's hands on the grounds that Edward III was in breach of his obligations as vassal and had sheltered the king's 'mortal enemy' Robert d'Artois.
+It was agreed that the Duchy of Aquitaine, effectively Gascony, should be taken back into the King's hands because Edward III was in breach of his obligations as a vassal and had sheltered the King's "mortal enemy" Robert d'Artois.
 Edward responded to the confiscation of Aquitaine by challenging Philip's right to the French throne.

-When Charles IV died, Edward had made a claim for the succession of the French throne, through the right of his mother Isabella (Charles IV's sister), daughter of Philip IV.
-Any claim was considered invalidated by Edward's homage to Philip VI in 1329.
-Edward revived his claim and in 1340 formally assumed the title 'King of France and the French Royal Arms'.
+When Charles IV died, Edward claimed the succession of the French throne through the right of his mother, Isabella (Charles IV's sister), daughter of Philip IV.
+His claim was considered invalidated by Edward's homage to Philip VI in 1329.
+Edward revived his claim and in 1340 formally assumed the title "King of France and the French Royal Arms".

 On 26 January 1340, Edward III formally received homage from Guy, half-brother of the Count of Flanders.
-The civic authorities of Ghent, Ypres and Bruges proclaimed Edward King of France.
-Edward's purpose was to strengthen his alliances with the Low Countries.
-His supporters would be able to claim that they were loyal to the "true" King of France and were not rebels against Philip.
+The civic authorities of Ghent, Ypres, and Bruges proclaimed Edward King of France.
+Edward aimed to strengthen his alliances with the Low Countries.
+His supporters could claim that they were loyal to the "true" King of France and did not rebel against Philip.
 In February 1340, Edward returned to England to try to raise more funds and also deal with political difficulties.

-Relations with Flanders were also tied to the English wool trade, since Flanders' principal cities relied heavily on textile production and England supplied much of the raw material they needed.
+Relations with Flanders were also tied to the English wool trade since Flanders' principal cities relied heavily on textile production, and England supplied much of the raw material they needed.
 Edward III had commanded that his chancellor sit on the woolsack in council as a symbol of the pre-eminence of the wool trade.
 At the time there were about 110,000 sheep in Sussex alone.
-The great medieval English monasteries produced large surpluses of wool that were sold to mainland Europe.
+The great medieval English monasteries produced large wool surpluses sold to mainland Europe.
 Successive governments were able to make large amounts of money by taxing it.
 France's sea power led to economic disruptions for England, shrinking the wool trade to Flanders and the wine trade from Gascony.